 In 2012, TI Lithuania started two projects dealing with public finances.
-The aim of the “Monitoring EU structural funds: anti-corruption measures using EU structural fund money and exchange of best practices” project was to collect and analyse practices concerning fraud and corruption prevention, to provide recommendations.
+The aim of the “Monitoring EU structural funds: anti-corruption measures using EU structural fund money and exchange of best practices” project was to collect and analyse practices concerning fraud and corruption prevention, and then to provide recommendations.
 The project was financed by the European Anti-fraud Office through the Transparency International Czech Republic Chapter.
 Apart from TI Lithuania, other national chapters of Transparency International from Estonia, Hungary and the Czech Republic participated in this project.

 In 2011, TI Lithuania analyzed the practice of undisclosed public procurement by Lithuanian ministries from 2006 to 2010.
 The study was based on the data received from the Public Procurement Office.
 Undisclosed procurement is a procedure where notices are not made available to the public and only invited suppliers can participate in negotiations.
 According to the Public Procurement Office, there are two types of undisclosed procurement: a simplified procurement procedure (by way of inviting select suppliers) and negotiations without the publication of a contract notice.
 Undisclosed procurement was chosen for study because it had been established that this practice increases the likelihood of limiting competition, inefficient use of public money and the risk of corruption – it should only be used in exceptional cases when there are clear legal reasons.
 The complete analysis can be found here:

 In 2012, TI Lithuania repeated an identical study with data about undisclosed public procurement from 2011.
 The analysis may be found here: